-The process known as Local Manageability Service belongs to software IntelŪ Active Management Technology Local Manageability Service or IntelŪ Management & Security Application Local Manageability Service or IntelŪ Con.
+The process known as Local Manageability Service or IntelŪ Local Management Service belongs to software IntelŪ Active Management Technology Local Manageability Service or IntelŪ Management and Security Application Local Management Service or IntelŪ Management & Security Application Local Manageability Service or IntelŪ Con.
 Management Engine Local Manageability Service by Intel (www.intel.com).

 Description: LMS.exe is located in a subfolder of "C:\Program Files".

 The program is not visible.
 It is not a Windows core file.
 The file has a digital signature.
+It is a Verisign signed file.
 LMS.exe is able to hide itself.
-Therefore the technical security rating is 38% dangerous, however also read the users reviews.
+Therefore the technical security rating is 36% dangerous, however also read the users reviews.